CraftsMan3D: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner: Related work

+In this section, we will first provide a brief review of the relevant literature on 3D generation, followed by a discussion of recent works focused on 3D native generative models.

-\paragraph{3D Generation using 2D Supervision}
+\subsection{3D Generation using 2D Supervision}

-In contrast to the often elusive 3D supervision, 2D supervision is more readily available and has been extensively utilized in 3D generation tasks.
 In recent years, generative models have achieved significant success in producing high-fidelity and diverse 2D images, and we have seen a surge of interest in lifting this powerful 2D prior to 3D generation.
 Most of these methods generate 3D contents, typically in the form of NeRF~\cite{mildenhall2020nerf} or Triplane~\cite{Chan2021eg3d} representations, which are turned into images by a differentiable renderer.
-Then the multiview images can be compared with either real-world dataset samples or images rendered from 3D models to train a generative model. \citet{schwarz2020graf,niemeyer2021giraffe,chan2021pi,gao2022get3d} perform GAN-like~\cite{goodfellow2014generative} structure to synthesize 3D-aware images via adversarial training.
+Then the multiview images can be compared with either real-world dataset samples or images rendered from 3D models to train a generative model. \cite{schwarz2020graf,niemeyer2021giraffe,chan2021pi,gao2022get3d} perform GAN-like~\cite{goodfellow2014generative} structure to synthesize 3D-aware images via adversarial training.

-Due to the high costs associated with high-resolution 2D supervision, many of these approaches focus on efficient training, like using efficient 3D representation~\cite{Chan2021eg3d,zhao2022generative}, patch-based discriminator~\cite{schwarz2020graf}, progressive growing resolution using 2D upsampler~\cite{gu2022stylenerf}, etc. However, these methods are often trained on limited data with specific categories, and therefore shows poor generalization on unseen categories. \citet{poole2022dreamfusion} develop techniques to distill 3D information from a large-scale pretrained 2D text-to-image diffusion models to optimize 3D representation, thus yielding 3D assets.
+However, these methods are often trained on limited views with specific categories, and therefore shows poor generalization on unseen categories. \cite{poole2022dreamfusion} develop techniques to distill 3D information from a large-scale pretrained 2D text-to-image diffusion models to optimize 3D representation, thus yielding 3D assets.
 Subsequent works~\cite{wang2023prolificdreamer,EnVision2023luciddreamer,fantasia3d,lin2023magic3d,shi2023MVDream,sweetdreamer} are proposed to further enhance the quality of 3D generation.
-By leveraging existing powerful 2D priors, these per-shape optimization methods take dozens of minutes and usually require a huge computational cost.
+By leveraging existing powerful 2D priors, these per-shape optimization methods take dozens of minutes and require a huge computational cost.